MottoWolf/MiniTools/README.md

 # PYreplacer
+File: replacer.py
 Replace some array , usefull to change a lot of lines easy
 # Watchdog
+File: watchdog_service.sh
-check status for a service bases on his PID
+check status for a service bases on his PID, it has an emails system included